What You Need to Know About Using Collars and Necklines in a T-shirt Quilt

 Collar

 A collar is the part of a shirt or blouse that extends beyond the neckline of a shirt.
 A collar is typically on a shirt that is dressier.
 When a collar is added to a T-shirt, it becomes a polo shirt.
-And a polo shirt is one step up from a T-shirt.
+And a polo shirt is a step up from a T-shirt.

 Collars can be decorative when they add adornment to a shirt.
 They can also be functional.
 For example, when they are used with a necktie or used to keep your neck warm.